stacksgov/pm/.github/ISSUE_TEMPLATE/mtg-agenda.md

 ---
-name: Working Group Meeting Agenda
+name: "Agenda: Create New"
-about: Use this template to create a new meeting agenda.
+about: "Use this template to create a new meeting agenda."
 title: "Working Group Call #X"
 labels: mtg-agenda
 ---